European shares dip as Carlsberg warns on Russia profits

 due to deteriorating conditions in Russia.

-derives 35 percent of its profits from Russia, making it a test
+percent of its profits from Russia, making it a test case of how

 Investors were wary about equities, hit in the last few